How to Create a Keyword Strategy That Actually Works

 Next, we’ll look at the final step: monitoring and adjusting your keyword strategy to ensure continued success.

-Step 5: Monitor and Adjust Your Keyword Strategy
+Step 5: Track and Refine Your Keyword Strategy

 Creating a keyword strategy is not a one-and-done task.
 To ensure long-term success, you need to regularly monitor your performance and make necessary adjustments.
 This ongoing process helps you stay ahead of the competition and adapt to changing trends and search behaviors.
 Let’s break down the key metrics to track and how to know when and how to adjust your strategy.